How to buy life insurance online & 13 life insurance savings tips

 If you encounter a salesperson playing that game then just move on, even if it’s your brother’s-sister’s-cousin-in-law.

 There are plenty of honest, reputable, independent life insurance agents who will help you find just the right coverage you need at the lowest possible cost without any of the sales games (my recommendation is here, and yes, this is an affiliate link.
-Just grab a free quote and they’ll follow up to answer your questions).

-Insider’s Guide To Life Insurance Quotes
+Get Term Life Insurance Quotes Now

 Why?
 Because most consumers know less than you about how to buy it right, so just because a family member or church friend is an agent for a big name company or is happy with her agent means squat.